-Unless otherwise noted, all financial information contained herein has been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).
+Unless otherwise noted, all financial information contained herein has been prepared in accordance with International Financial Reporting Standards (IFRS)

-All financial information is reported in Canadian dollars, unless otherwise noted.
+noted.
 Production volumes are presented on a working-interest basis, before royalties, except for production volumes from the company's Libya operations, which are presented on an economic basis.
-References to Oil Sands operations exclude Suncor's interests in Fort Hills and Syncrude.

-Beginning in 2022, to align with how management evaluates segment performance, the company revised its segment presentation to reflect segment results before income tax expense and present tax at a consolidated level.
+Beginning in 2022, to align with now management evaluates segment performance, the company revised its segment presentation to reflect segment results before income tax expense and present tax at a consolidated level.
 This presentation change had no effect on consolidated net earnings, adjusted operating earnings and adjusted funds from operations.
 Comparative periods have been revised to reflect this change.
 See the Income Tax section of this MD&A for a discussion of income taxes.